-Just scoop up some honeydew, watermelon, and cantaloupe balls using melon baller, slide them onto skewers, and drench them for a few minutes in a mixture of lime juice, honey, and ginger.
-Serve them with a sprinkle with freshly sliced mint.
-So easy, and so perfect for any party.
+I promised you, these are very easy to make.
+First, scoop some honeydew, watermelon, and cantaloupe balls using melon baller, and slide them onto skewers.
+Next, drench them for a few minutes in a mixture of lime juice, honey, and ginger.
+And finally, serve them with a sprinkle with freshly sliced mint.
+So perfect for any party.

 Honey & Lime Melon Ball Skewers with Mint

 - 1/4 teaspoon kosher salt